Daenyth/Tab-Manager/readme.md

 # Tab Manager

-This is a Google Chrome extension which allows you to easily and quickly manage and access your tabs/windows ;) Have fun with it!
+This is a Firefox extension which allows you to easily and quickly manage and access your tabs/windows ;) Have fun with it!

-You can find and install this extension at the [Chrome Web Store](https://browser.google.com/webstore/detail/eobcjlgohobbfcgabmijkdgpjkknpbbo).
+This is based on the older [chrome version](https://github.com/joshperry/Tab-Manager)

-### license
+## license

 MPLv2